giobautista/LiteCloud/README.md

     ./domain.sh dbgui on
     ./domain.sh dbgui off

-## DO NOT FORGET TO ADD A USER WITH SUDO CAPABILITY!
+### DO NOT FORGET TO ADD A USER WITH SUDO CAPABILITY!

+    # To add user
+    adduser johnsmith

+    # To add user to sudoer
+    usermod -aG sudo johnsmith

 #### TO DO
 - Database management